Our leadership group consists of senior researchers across the University of Otago's Divisions of Commerce, Health Sciences, Humanities, and Sciences.

 - Dr Erin Penno Department of Preventive and Social Medicine

 - Professor David Prior Department of Geology

-- Dr Greg Rawlings Department of Anthropology and Archaeology
+- Dr Greg Rawlings School of Social Sciences

 - Dr Antoinette Righarts Department of Preventive and Social Medicine

 - Dr Ruth Savage New Zealand Pharmacovigilance Centre

 - Dr John Shaver School of Social Sciences